zoujiaqing/Signal-Server/dependancies.md

+# Dependancies Installation Notes

+- I wrote this on Ubuntu 22.04.2 LTS, but these notes should be the same for running plain Debian
+- These notes should be pretty dummy-proof since I wrote them for myself

 1. Make sure everything is up-to-date with `sudo apt update` and `sudo apt upgrade`

 2. Install the latest version of Java